Shringverpur

 Shringaverpur, also spelt Singraur, is a village in the Indian state of Uttar Pradesh.

 Culture

-According to folklore, Lord Rama crossed the river Ganges at Shringaverpur on his way to exile along with Sita and Lakshmana.
-Shringverpur is mentioned in the Ramayana, where it is described as the capital of the Kingdom of Nishadraj (King of Fishermen).
+According to Hindu folklore, the deity Rama crossed the river Ganges at Shringaverpur on his way to exile along with Sita and Lakshmana.
+Shringverpur is mentioned in the ancient Hindu epic Ramayana, where it is described as the capital of the Kingdom of Nishadraj (King of Fishermen).
 "Sita, Ram and his brother came to Shringverpur" can be found within.

 The Ramayana mentions that Rama, his brother Lakshmana and wife Sita, stayed for a night in the village before leaving for forest exile.
-Kevat (a boatman) refused to carry Rama across the Ganges as Rama's feet dust had turned a rock to a woman and was worried his boat would also turn into a woman.
-He offered to carry them only if Rama would let him wash Rama's feet.
-Rama allowed this and Kevat washed Rama's feet with Ganges water and drank the water to show his devotion.

 History

 Excavation of Ancient Sringverpur, Kingdom Of Nishad Raaj.

 Excavations at Shringverpur unearthed the temple of Shringi Rishi.
 The village may have taken its name from those sages.
 During the Mughal period, the Singraur group was formed to face the chaotic forces by the Kshatriyas, including clans of Sengar and Gaharwar Brahmakshatriya Kshatriya.

 A small temple was built on the site where Nishadraja Ram is said to have worshipped Shivling.

 The village has several ruined walls and structures.

 In 2019, Uttar Pradesh Government divided the Kaurihar block of Soraon Tehsil and created a new block Shringverpur Dham.